IIIF/api/source/api/presentation/2.0/index.md

 Access to image-based resources is fundamental to many research disciplines, scholarship and the transmission of cultural knowledge.
 Digital images are a container for much of the information content in the Web-based delivery of images, museum objects, books, newspapers, letters, manuscripts, maps, scrolls, single sheet collections, and digital surrogates of textiles, realia and ephemera.
 Collections of born-digital images can also benefit from a standardized method to structure their layout and presentation, such as slideshows, image carousels, web comics, and more.

 This document describes how the structure and layout of a complex image-based object can be made available in a standard manner.
-Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience for their users across collections and hosting institutions.
+Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, consuming content from across collections and hosting institutions.

 An object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
-As such the primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what is being seen.
+The primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the descriptive information needed to allow the user to understand what is being seen.

 The principles of [Linked Data][linked-data] and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
-The [Shared Canvas data model][shared-canvas] is leveraged in a specific, JSON-based format that is easy to implement without understanding RDF, but is still compatible with it.
+The [Shared Canvas data model][shared-canvas] is leveraged in a specific, JSON-based format that is easy to implement without understanding RDF, while still being completely compatible with it.

 ### 1.1.
 Objectives and Scope

-The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a user, likely in conjunction with the [IIIF Image API][image-api].
-This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to present an appropriate user experience for the digitized content.
-Therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
+The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a human user, likely in conjunction with the [IIIF Image API][image-api].
+This is the sole purpose of the API and therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
 In particular, it explicitly does __not__ aim to provide metadata that would drive discovery of the digitized objects.

 The following are within the scope of the current document: